asmitty92/grey-and-ellis/books/02-emert-mystery/manuscript/02-chapter-two.md

 Jennifer Palmer lived in a two-story colonial in Rockbrook Village, a quiet neighborhood about fifteen minutes from downtown.
 Morrison had called ahead—Mrs. Palmer was home and willing to talk.

-They parked on the street at two-fifteen.
-The house was well-maintained, tasteful landscaping dormant for winter, a Volvo SUV in the driveway.
+They parked on the street at two-fifteen after stopping at a small deli for lunch.
+The house was well-maintained, tasteful landscaping dormant for winter.
+A Volvo SUV sat in the driveway.
 The kind of house that said comfortable without shouting wealthy.

 Morrison rang the bell.
 A moment later, the door opened.